What to pack for the Camino de Santiago hike/cycle?

 Download our Ebook Camino packing guide.

-For all trips, carrying sun cream, sunglasses, appropriate walking boots and rain gear is recommended.
+Carrying sun cream, sunglasses, appropriate walking boots and rain gear is recommended for all trips.

-The Camino de Santiago is a big adventure and needs to be taken seriously.
-We have compiled a list of items we think must be taken with you while walking.
-It is only a general guide and has to be adapted depending on the person and the part of the Camino walked, but it will give you a good idea of what to bring !
+The Camino de Santiago is a big adventure that must be taken seriously.
+We have compiled a list of items to take with you while walking.
+It is only a general guide and has to be adapted depending on the person and the part of the Camino walk, but it will give you a good idea of what to bring!

 - Socks for walking and other socks for the evenings.
 Merino wool is best: light, no smell and no irritation.
-Change of clean socks each day can make a huge difference.
+A change of clean socks each day can make a huge difference.

 - Hiking trousers.
-Convertible are recommended.
+Convertibles are recommended.
 No jeans or tracksuits.

-- After hike shoes (or sandals in Summer)
+- After hiking shoes (or sandals in Summer)

 - Long sleeve shirts

-- Sun cap or hat in Spring/Summer and warm hat in Winter
+- Sun cap or hat in Spring/Summer and a warm hat in Winter

 - Water bottle